 Disadvantages Of Client Server Network

-Sep 24, 2025 · 7 min read
+7 min read

 The Dark Side of Client-Server: Unveiling the Disadvantages of a Client-Server Network

 Client-server networks, while ubiquitous in today's digital landscape, aren't without their drawbacks.
-This article delves deep into the disadvantages of client-server architecture, examining its vulnerabilities, complexities, and limitations.
+That's why this article delves deep into the disadvantages of client-server architecture, examining its vulnerabilities, complexities, and limitations.
 Understanding these downsides is crucial for businesses and individuals alike to make informed decisions about network infrastructure and to effectively mitigate potential problems.
 We'll explore everything from security risks and high initial costs to single point of failure and scalability challenges.

 Introduction: The Allure and the Pitfalls